AngleProtocol/angle-docs/side-products/merkl/incentivizor-guide.md

 ```

 After using the payload provided in example and customizing both the approval and the parameters of the `createDistribution` transaction to fit your needs, you should be ready to execute the transaction to distribute rewards to Merkl!

+### If your multisig has been whitelisted

+It's possible that addresses are whitelisted so they do not need to post a signature onchain to be able to distribute rewards.
+If your multisig address has been whitelisted by Angle Labs, then you can directly interact with Merkl front from your Gnosis Safe.

+To do this, head to the Apps section of your multisig, select `My Custom Apps` and then click on `Add custom Safe App`, at which point you can enter for the `Safe App URL` the [Merkl app URL](https://merkl.angle.money/).

+{% hint style="info" %}
+Usually, Angle Labs will proceed to whitelisting a multisig if one of the signers of the multisig has posted a signature of the T&Cs onchain on the Merkl contract.
+{% endhint %}